The blueprint for the human body is ‘written’ in DNA, and the ‘words’ are called genes.

 Other syndromes become visible only after several years with no apparent symptoms.

-This is the case of Huntington’s disease, a disease whose first symptoms appear around the age of 40.
+This is the case of Huntington’s disease, whose first symptoms appear around 40.

 Before that, the person is a carrier of the disease but has no signs or symptoms: it is called an asymptomatic person.